 Dietary assessment

 Dietary intake information over the previous year was assessed using a 168-item, validated, semi-quantitative FFQ[28].
 Consumption frequency of each food item was documented on a daily, weekly, monthly basis, by a trained dietitian, during face to face interviews; portion sizes were reported in household measures and converted to gram using household measures[29].
-Percentages of carbohydrate, fat and protein intake were calculated by multiplying the grams of consumption of each food by the content of carbohydrate, protein and fat, the composition values of which were obtained from the US Department of Agriculture (USDA) Food Composition Table (FCT), as the Iranian FCT is incomplete (limited to only raw materials and a few nutrients).
+Percentages of carbohydrate, fat, and protein intake were calculated by multiplying the grams of consumption of each food by the content of carbohydrate, protein, and fat.
+The composition values were obtained from the US Department of Agriculture (USDA) Food Composition Table (FCT), as the Iranian FCT is incomplete (limited to only raw materials and a few nutrients).
 Vegetable consumption was assessed using 28 vegetables and reported as grams per day.
-General classification of our subgroups of vegetables (green leafy, allium, stalk, fruity, root, cabbage, starchy vegetables and potatoes) was based on the Cooper et al[9] research and the classification used in the EPIC-InterAct study.
+General classification of our subgroups of vegetables (green leafy-, allium-, stalk-, fruity, root-, starchy-, cabbage, and potatoes) was based on Cooper et al[9] and the classification used in the EPIC-InterAct study.

-Reliability and validity of the FFQ for total vegetable consumption was acceptable (Adjusted correlation coefficient between FFQ and multiple 24 recalls was 0.69 and 0.50, respectively; between the two FFQs it was 0.46 and 0.50 in males and females, respectively[28].
-Also dietary patterns derived from the FFQ have shown reasonable reliability, validity and stability over time[30].
+Reliability and validity of the FFQ for total vegetable consumption was acceptable (adjusted correlation coefficient between FFQ and multiple 24 recalls was 0.69 and 0.50, respectively; between the two FFQs it was 0.46 and 0.50 in males and females, respectively)[28].
+Also, dietary patterns derived from the FFQ have shown reasonable reliability, validity, and stability over time[30].

 Biochemical measurement

 Blood samples were drawn after 12-14 h of overnight fasting, between 7:00-9:00 a.m. from all participants, at baseline and follow-up.
 All blood analyses were done at the TLGS research laboratory on the day of sample collection.
 The enzymatic colorimetric method using glucose oxidase was used to measure fasting plasma glucose (FPG).
-High density lipoprotein cholesterol (HDL-C) was measured after precipitation of the apolipoprotein B-containing lipoproteins with phosphotungstic acid and using the enzymatic colorimetric method with glycerol phosphate oxidase, triglycerides (TG) concentrations were measured.
+High density lipoprotein cholesterol (HDL-C) was measured after precipitation of the apolipoprotein B-containing lipoproteins with phosphotungstic acid.
+Using the enzymatic colorimetric method with glycerol phosphate oxidase, triglycerides (TG) concentrations were measured.
 All analyses were performed using commercial kits (Pars Azmoon Inc., Tehran, Iran).
-Inter- and intra-assay coefﬁcients of variations at baseline were both 2.2% for FPG, 2% and 0.5% for HDL-C and 1.6% and 0.6% for TG, respectively.
+Inter- and intra-assay coefﬁcients of variations at baseline were both 2.2% for FPG, 2% and 0.5% for HDL-C, and 1.6% and 0.6% for TG, respectively.

 Assessment of other variables